Sharknado (film series): Other media

-Video game
+Video games

 Sharknado: The Video Game

-Sharknado: The Video Game is a 2014 endless running video game developed by Other Ocean Interactive and published by Majesco Entertainment.
+Sharknado: The Video Game is a 2014 endless running video game developed by Other Ocean Interactive and published by Majesco.
 It was based on Sharknado 2: The Second One and was released for iOS on July 25, 2014.
 It was delisted from the App Store in 2017.

 Sharknado VR

 Sharknado VR: Eye of the Storm (or Sharknado VR) is a virtual reality first person wave shooter developed by Autumn VR and Melcher Studios and published Autumn VR.
 The game was released for Oculus/Meta on November 5, 2018, Steam on November 7, 2018, and PlayStation VR on April 8, 2020 as a budget title.
 The game is based on the franchise as a whole in which players are stranded in the eye of a tornado as they use weapons ranging from a chainsaw to a shotgun, a machine gun and many other weapons, as they try and survive the onslaught of sharks in waves.
-Other objectives for players include saving as many people as they can that wonder onto the surrounding battlefield while dodging many different kinds of sharks, barracudas, octopuses, and jellyfish.
+Other objectives for players include saving as many people as they can that wander onto the surrounding battlefield while dodging many different kinds of sharks, barracudas, octopuses, and jellyfish.
 Players can also use a slow motion ability to score combo kills and use points to upgrade existing weapons to deal with great threats and challenges.
 The few reviews for the game are mostly "unfavorable" to "average".

 Book

-How to Survive a Sharknado
+How to Survive a Sharknado and Other Unnatural Disasters: Fight Back When Monsters and Mother Nature Attack

 How to Survive a Sharknado and Other Unnatural Disasters: Fight Back When Monsters and Mother Nature Attack is a book by Andrew Shaffer, a real-life version of the book-within-the-movie Sharknado 2: The Second One.